Swahili people: Religion

 Islam established its presence on the southeast African coast around the 9th century, coincident to Bantu traders both settling on the coast and tapping into the Indian Ocean trade networks.
-The Swahili people follow the Sunni denomination of Islam.
+Many Swahili people now follow the Sunni denomination of Islam.

 Large numbers of Swahili undertake the Hajj and Umrah from Tanzania, Kenya, and Mozambique.
 Traditional Islamic dress, such as the jilbab and thob, are also popular among the Swahili.
 The Swahili also are known for their use of divination, which has adopted some syncretic features from underlying traditional indigenous beliefs.
 For instance, they believe in djinn, and many men wear protective amulets featuring verses from the Qur'an.

 Divination is practiced through Qur'anic readings.
 Often the diviner incorporates verses from the Qur'an into treatments for certain diseases.
 On occasion, he or she instructs a patient to soak a piece of paper containing Qur'anic verses in water.
 With this ink-infused water, literally containing the word of Allah, the patient will then wash his or her body or drink it to cure themselves of affliction.
 The only people permitted to become medicine givers in the culture are prophets and teachers of Islam.